kjpgit/techdemo/dotnet_ultra_minimal/README.md

 imagined, in the most over-engineered fashion to get a promotion?

 Well, you don't HAVE to use them!
-This project just uses the new "minimal" ASP.NET webapis (a very welcome step), but nothing else.
-Perhaps the next version will run straight on Kestrel, if I can find some doc.
+This project just uses the new "minimal" ASP.NET webapis (a very welcome step in the right direction), but nothing else.

 If you want to make a microservice that just runs for years, without care and feeding, to solve business needs, look at the source files in this repo for